gmorningman/serversettings/README.md

 - use rufus to burn .iso

 # installing ubuntu server
-- i assume you know how to do this (its not hard)
+- put usb in server pc, boot up and select install and follow the instuctions
-- put usb in server pc, boot up and selet install and follow the instuctions (thats about it)
+- im assuming you have installed linux before so im very little detail here
 - while on the ubuntu server pc. get the ip address. its required for ssh login
 ```
 ip a | grep -i net
 ```

 # connect to ubuntu server pc
-- open terminal fist then: ssh username@ip_address
+- from your main pc open a terminal and type: ssh username@ip_address
 ```
 ssh rig1@10.0.0.237
 ```